-For Mollie Lambert’s first regular screen role, she starred as Addie in CBBC web series Dixi across Seasons Three and Four, and in 2018, she joined the cast of Hollyoaks for her series regular role of Harley Frater, with one of her storylines of dating both Tom Cunningham and Peri Lomax leading to her departure in March last year.
+For Mollie Lambert’s first regular screen role, she starred as Addie in CBBC web series Dixi across Series 3 and 4, and in 2018, she joined the cast of Hollyoaks for her series regular role of Harley Frater, with one of her storylines of dating both Tom Cunningham and Peri Lomax leading to her departure in March last year.
 Most recently, Mollie appeared as Michael Darling in Peter Pan at Birmingham Repertory Theatre, and toured the UK with Khaled Hosseini stage adaptation A Thousand Splendid Suns.
 Sitting down with Mollie last month, we chat about her role of Michael Darling, training with Fourth Monkey and her time in Hollyoaks as Harley Frater.

 You recently played Michael Darling in Peter Pan at Birmingham, what was this show like to perform in?